BridgesLab/Lab-Documents/Experimental Policies/correlations-linear-models.md

 :::
 :::

-This appears to be an approximately linear relationship (blue line), though th smooth best fit curve (maiz line) suggests it might be nonlinear below about 3000 square feet.
-For now lets focus on describing the linear relationship, we will come back to a non-linear relationship in @non_linear.
+This appears to be an approximately linear relationship (blue line), though th smooth best fit curve (maize line) suggests it might be nonlinear below about 3000 square feet.
+For now lets focus on describing the linear relationship, we will come back to a non-linear relationship in [Non-Linear Relationships](#non_linear).

 ## Describing the Linear Relationship